 The Cong River begins outside the Abbey and runs directly to the sea.

 The woods outside the abbey are beautifully manicured, with a walking path that runs to the next town of Clonbur.
-The river Cong starts outside the abbey grounds and there is a fishing hut built by the monks that is still there today and in use by the local fishermen.
+The river Cong starts outside the abbey grounds and there is a fishing hut built by the monks that are still there today and in use by the local fishermen.

 The Bog Wood Raven is an art piece created for the Abbey using a tree stump which sat in peat for countless years until it was this gorgeous black color.

-All in all we were quite impressed with this tiny little paradise sat down a tiny one lane road.
+All in all, we were quite impressed with this tiny little paradise sat down a tiny one lane road.
 It is definitely worth the trip if you are ever in the area!